nannou-org/nannou/src/tutorials/basics/draw-a-sketch.md

 Nannou can be used to create many things with very different levels of complexity, similar to pen and paper.
 Sketches are more like squiggles on napkins while apps can be really elaborate drawings.
-Sketches offer a contrained space to work with, but a lot is taken care of behind the scenes.
+Sketches offer a constrained space to work with, but a lot is taken care of behind the scenes.
 Apps allow for more fine grained control, but also require more (explicit) work on your part.
-The main difference is that a sketch puts things directly on the screen and an app has an (internal) model (state) of the world (to be manipulated).
+The main difference is that an app provides a model for working with state, while a sketch provides a simpler API to get drawing quickly.
 A good overview of how apps work can be found in the chapter [Anatomy of a nannou app](/tutorials/basics/anatomy-of-a-nannou-app.md).

 ## Explaining the Code

-A sketch basically consists of (at least) two functions: `main()` and `view()`.
+A sketch consists of at least two functions: `main()` and `view()`.
-First we import some building blocks of nannou for convenience using the line
+First we import some building blocks:
 ```rust,no_run
 use nannou::prelude::*;
 ```

 After this import the actual sketching code starts.
-The `main()` functions is called first by the computer.
-This is where all your logic starts.
+The `main()` functions is where all your logic starts.
 The code
 ```rust,no_run
 nannou::sketch(view);
 ```